 - Commonly used in Mexican and Latin American cuisine, young nopal (nopales) are eaten as a vegetable, while its prickly pear fruit is used in sweets.

-- Nopal cactus contains soluble fibers pectin and mucilage along with antioxidants, minerals, and vitamins.
+- Nopal cactus contains soluble fibers along with antioxidants, minerals, and vitamins.

 10 min read